primislas/eu4-svg-map/docs/pages/province-tracing.md

 shapes can be enclosed by a large province, which means the naive approach could (and will even in base eu4) fail.
-    * Instead, you should identify potential enclosed candidates during the first grouping pass (step 1) - if you go through a horizontal pixel line and discover that a group of pixels belonging to the same shape repeats after a "gap" of other shapes - that is a clear enclosing candidate, which should later be investigated by looking at "inner" candidates borders.
+    * Instead, you should identify potential enclosed candidates during the 2nd (tracing) pass - if you go through a horizontal pixel line and discover that a group of pixels belonging to the same shape repeats after a "gap" of other shapes - that is a clear enclosing candidate, which should later be investigated by examining "inner" candidates borders.